kiegroup/run-tests-with-build/run-tests-with-build-kogito-runtimes/README.md

 ---------
 Tests are started from a project sources archive.
 By default, we use latest kogito build version.
 You can override this using `-Dkogito.download.build.version` property.

+For running tests in quarkus native mode use  `-Dnative` property.

 Note
 ----
 Module is under development.
 Not all tests are executed currently.
 See the exclusions in the pom.xml.